 As an investment trust, the Company outsources its activities to third parties, has no offices of its own nor any employees.
 Where possible, meetings are held electronically to reduce the Company's impact on the environment.
-The Company has minimal greenhouse gas emissions and is not required to report under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013 nor the Streamlined Energy & Carbon Reporting regulations.
-The Company does not make any political or charitable donations.
+The Company has minimal greenhouse gas emissions from its operations, nor does it have responsibility for any other emissions producing sources under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013.